srlinuxamericas/ac2-clab/20-vm/README.md

 ssh admin@clab-vm-sonic
 ```

+Refer to the password in your card.

 To connect to SR Linux node:

 ```bash
 ssh clab-vm-srl
 ```

-Refer to the username/password on your postcard.

 ## Configuring the nodes